Cambridge Health Alliance dermatologist shares sun safety tips

-As we spend more time outside during summer in New England, it is important to think about sun safety, says Dianne de Leon, MD, a dermatologist at Cambridge Health Alliance, an academic community health system serving Cambridge, Somerville and Boston’s metro-north communities.
+As we spend more time outside during summer in New England, it is important to think about sun safety, said Dr. Dianne de Leon, a dermatologist at Cambridge Health Alliance, an academic community health system serving Cambridge, Somerville and Boston’s metro-north communities.

 Unprotected sun exposure resulting in blistering sunburns in childhood greatly heightens the chances of malignant melanoma in adulthood.
 Melanoma is a potentially lethal form of skin cancer that has become increasingly common in the United States.
 Sun exposure also causes other forms of skin cancer as well as age spots and wrinkles, even in dark-skinned individuals.